 - Patient self-service (scheduling, forms)

-Organizational Structure by Phase
+How Should Organizational Structure Evolve by Phase?

-Phase 1: Founder-Led (5-15 Locations)
+Org Structure Phase 1: Founder-Led (5-15 Locations)

 Key hires: